U.S. cities face threats from federal cuts to revenues, economies

 Still, that is nearly half Detroit's 411 homicides last year, and Baltimore's violent crime has been dropping since 2000.
 Rawlings-Blake attributes part of the decline to federal funds for justice and safety, which are now subject to sequestration.

-Mayors across the country say the $85 billion (56 billion pounds) across-the-board spending cuts, known as sequestration, for the fiscal year ending September 30 pose a threat large and vague that will reach into various areas of their cities' daily operations.
+Mayors across the country say the $85 billion across-the-board spending cuts, known as sequestration, for the fiscal year ending Sept.
+30 pose a threat large and vague that will reach into various areas of their cities' daily operations.

 They know they will receive fewer grants, and funding for joint programs they operate with the U.S. government will drop, but they do not have details on all the cuts.
 Mayors, along with governors, have been visiting Capitol Hill this week to push for an alternative to sequestration to bring down the federal debt.